-Top Android apps for productivity: Get more done with your Android phone or tablet | ZDNet
+Top productivity apps for Android and iOS | ZDNet

 From that point, you're kept up to date on check-in reminders, flight delays, and gate changes.
 Pro subscribers will even receive a price alert if the price has dropped on a flight that's been recently booked.

-Photo by: TriPit
+Photo by: TripIt

 Caption by: Jason Cipriani

-Regardless of the manufacturer name on the back of your Android device, you can install any one of the following apps and use it as your primary means to surf the web, manage email, or keep tabs on your agenda.
+Regardless of the manufacturer name on the back of your Android device, you can install any one of the following apps and use your phone or tablet as your primary means to surf the web, manage email, and keep tabs on your agenda.
+Bonus: iOS versions available too!

 The Gmail app on any Android device doesn't exist simply for Google to push its email platform -- be it Gmail or a Google Apps account -- on you.
 You can also add third-party email services to the app, such as your IMAP or POP work accounts.
 The same features are used throughout the app, and, yes, there's a universal inbox view.